chipsenkbeil/entity-rs/macros/entity_noop_macros/README.md

+# entity_noop_macros

 Used only as no-op for macros in feature-dependent deps.

 Can be removed once https://github.com/rust-lang/rust/issues/64797 is available on stable.

 ```rust
 #[cfg(feature = "typetag")]